f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

       - Proceed to install DO on the other three BIG-IPs.
 BIG-IQ already has DO installed.

+      .. note:: If you are having trouble getting the command palette to function correctly on your computer, you can alternatively expand the ATC section in the BIG-IP menu located below the F5 HOSTS list.
+Expand DO and click on the latest version.

       .. note:: Once you have successfully installed DO on the BIG-IP device you will notice that the bottom of your VSCode window will show the